Rocky Kramer: Career

 After his teenage years, Kramer moved to Los Angeles, California, to pursue music.
 During this time he perfected his already good English.
 He was soon signed by the Allied Artists Music Group.
 Kramer was granted word and trade marks for his stage name "ROCKY KRAMER", as well as a logo bearing the same name on June 11, 2013.
 Working together with his band and noted producer Kim Richards, he released his debut album Firestorm on August 9, 2019, celebrated with a "star-studded" red carpet release party, held on a sound stage in Los Angeles on July 30, 2019, that was catered by In & Out Burger.
 On April 23, 2019, it was announced that Kramer had signed with TKO Booking Agency.
 Immediately after the 2019 album release party, Kramer played August 4, 5 and 6 at the 2019 Sturgis Motorcycle Rally in Sturgis, South Dakota, followed by a tour of the United Kingdom with Buckcherry, playing at venues such as the O2.
-Kramer's first single "Rock Star," from the Firestorm album reached #1 on the Global DRT Chart on October 5, 2019.
+Kramer's first single "Rock Star," from the Firestorm album reached No. 1 on the Global DRT Chart on October 5, 2019.
 Prior to releasing the "Rock Star" single, Kramer released "a humorous music video that pokes fun at 1980's era MTV style productions, as seen through the eyes of an animated 13-year-old "Little Rocky," dreaming of becoming a 'Rock Star!'"